yzdxs/learn-anything/readme.md

 If you do want to help me make my vision of open sourcing and visualising all of the world's knowledge in this way a reality, you can try look into [websites](https://my.mindnode.com/y4oVGAm2vzypkm3sxqzxVySu5VzN8bRhzRzPQeLs), [blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp), [GitHub repos](https://my.mindnode.com/sqcjpU1hCsD9RCrNRjHk9E6L26f4spbiDszhyVqG), [images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC), [reddit subreddits](https://my.mindnode.com/7GcutaqJUbnUuyjRsopqkPhyaaNa1BMmhao6pbf8), [quora communities](https://my.mindnode.com/podGZSe7quPx5sFTPiEYugDpLBKVpVJsP9gPucdu) and see what I have missed adding there that you think should be added.
 Quality over quantitiy though.
 The goal is to represent knoweldge visually and see connections between each of the nodes.

 There are many other mind maps that you can explore and I would really love to hear your thoughts and suggestions of what I can add or how I can improve this project.
 I am heavily learning and experimenting with the web stack as I have some really exciting plans for this project, mind maps and visualisation in general.
 If you find this idea appealing to you, please [message me](mailto:nikita.voloboev@gmail.com) and I would love to hear your thoughts.

+#Future 🚀

+I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps and [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

 ##Other folders in this repository 📁